timbeaudet/knowledge_base/processes/setup_rhino.md

 Make sure fstab knows the UUID of the md0 raid thingy, this was accidentally skipped and not in the initial instructions and heavily depended on shakesoda helping.
 Using command `df` should show `/dev/md0` mounted on `/mnt/raid1` or something similar.
 Without doing this we will wind up copying all the data onto `/` the system drive.
 May also be worthwhile to reboot and verify.
 It is possible it works until the reboot unmounts something.

+1. `sudo blkid` and find the UUID of `md0`.
+2. `vim /etc/fstab`
+3. Make a line like: `UUID=63dac483-69c5-2ffe-8daf-90f46571f41e /mnt/raid1      ext4    defaults          0       0`
+   Replace the UUID and potentially raid1 as necessary.

 ### Optional: Test the Raid Setup
 This seems to require removing the drive, which, I didn't do it on rhino.
 YOLO.